๐Ÿฅš JS1

 console.assert(calculation === result);

-Update the final character in the sentence variable string to make the assertion fail.
+Change the value assigned to the result variable to make the assertion fail.
 Check the output you get in the console.

 Let’s look at an example using formatAs12HourClock: